 Read this Medication Guide before you start receiving OPDIVO and before each infusion.
 There may be new information.
 If your healthcare provider prescribes OPDIVO in combination with ipilimumab (YERVOY[®]), also read the Medication Guide that comes with ipilimumab.
+If your healthcare provider prescribes OPDIVO in combination with cabozantinib, also read the Patient Information that comes with cabozantinib.
 This Medication Guide does not take the place of talking with your healthcare provider about your medical condition or your treatment.